 It’s not a very pretty solution, that’s for sure.
 But, at the same time, it’s very cheap, and almost anyone can do it.
 Still, you may want to think carefully about this one before you get started.

 The idea here is to install a rigid foam cover over your door.
 Foam is thick and can do wonders for your noise woes.
-This video explains how to go about it, step-by-step:
+There’s a video on Youtube that explains how to go about it.

 • Cover your door with a soundproof blanket